anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  PDF documents content
+    *  -  PDF Documents Content
        -  The array of raw content of PDF documents.

        -  You may get the content of the source PDF file by "Get file content" action from "SharePoint" connector or from some other connector.